 Fleeing Dallas, Doc moved to Jacksboro, Texas, where he found a job dealing Faro, a notoriously crooked French card game.
 He had become an expert shot, and quickly got caught up in some more wild shenanigans.
 Even though he left one man dead in the dust in a series of gunfights, no legal action was taken against him.
 However, his luck turned in the summer of 1876, when Doc killed a soldier, bringing the U.S. government into the matter.
 A reward went out for his capture, and the Army, Texas Rangers, U.S. Marshalls, local lawmen and ordinary residents all pursued him.

 To escape his inevitable demise if captured, Doc fled to the Kansas Territory (present-day Colorado), making stops along the way, where he left three more dead bodies in his wake.
 From there, Doc engaged in numerous shoot-outs and brawls, making friends and enemies along the way.
 Most notably, he gained the friendship of Wyatt Earp and his brothers, who were by his side fighting in the famous gunfight at the O.K.
-Corral in Tombstone, Ariz.
+Corral in Tombstone, Arizona.

 On Oct.
 26, 1881, outlaw cowboys Billy Clanton, Tom McLaury and his brother Frank McLaury battled it out against the Earp brothers (Wyatt, Virgil and Morgan) and Doc Holliday.
 Cowboys Ike Clanton and Billy Clairborne ran from the fight, but Billy Clanton and both McLaurys were killed.
 Doc and Morgan and Virgil Earp were wounded.
 Only Wyatt Earp strolled out of it unharmed.
 Despite the name, the gunfight actually went down six doors west of the rear entrance to the O.K.
 Corral, as well as in the middle of the street.
 Shots were fired, and bullets flew for about 30 seconds.
 Ike Clanton filed murder charges against the Earp brothers and Doc, but they were all acquitted.

 Doc was a nomadic creature, moving from one town to the next, staying only long enough to win some money at the table and put someone in their place.
 Dodging any serious jail time, Doc continued his wild rampage engaging in infamous showdowns and run-ins with the law, only to be eventually taken down not by a gun, but by his tuberculosis.
-When his health began to rapidly deteriorate in 1887, he headed to Glenwood Springs, Colo., in hopes that the natural hot springs there would improve his condition.
+When his health began to rapidly deteriorate in 1887, he headed to Glenwood Springs, Colorado, in hopes that the natural hot springs there would improve his condition.
 Unfortunately, he did not recover, and a few months later, died at the age of 36.
 As the story goes, Doc always figured he would be killed with his boots on, so when he found himself barefoot on his deathbed, he asked for a glass of whiskey and drank it down.
 Then, looking at his feet, said, “This is funny,” and died.